Stata users often need to create Word, PDF, or HTML files to report on what they have done. Stata provides commands for doing that:

 Many organizations produce daily, weekly, or monthly reports that are disseminated as PDF (.pdf) files.
 Until now, a typical workflow might be to have an entire automated analysis in Stata followed by manual copying and pasting of results from Stata to Word or a LaTeX document that is then translated to a PDF.

-Stata 15 introduces the putpdf command which allows you to automate the production of PDF files.
+Stata's putpdf command allows you to automate the production of PDF files.
 You can create files containing the following:

 And you can control page size, page breaks, and document orientation.